-More generally, the EFSA re-assessment completely ignores the fact that there has been a considerable increase in problems with herbicide resistant weeds over the last ten years; and that the number of sprayings and the amount of sprayed complementary herbicide is now higher than it was then.
-In addition, more recent publications indicating impacts on plant composition due to ongoing climate changes were ignored.
+More generally, the EFSA re-assessment completely ignores the fact that there has been a considerable increase in problems with herbicide resistant weeds over the last ten years; and that the number of sprayings and the amount of complementary herbicide sprayed is now higher than it was then.

-New data need to be provided by the applicant before any decision is made on the safety and renewal of market authorisation for the GE soybean.
+New data must be provided by the company before any decision is made on the safety and renewal of market authorisation for the GE soybean.

-Therefore, the decision of the EU Commission to renew market authorisation does not comply with EU law and must be revoked.
+Consequently, the decision of the EU Commission to renew market authorisation is not in line with EU law and has to be revoked.

-This situation also has legal consequences for all stacked soybean events derived from MON89788 since they no longer have a sufficient legal basis for import and usage in food and feed.
+This situation also has legal consequences for all stacked soybean events derived from A2704-12 because they no longer have a sufficient legal basis for import and usage in food and feed.